Firing upheld for officers who mocked Elijah McClain’s chokehold death

 McClain was walking home in August 2019 when he was detained by police who were responding to a 911 call reporting the 23-year-old massage therapist, who is Black, as “sketchy.”
 McClain was wearing headphones and a ski mask over his face because of a chronic health condition and did not immediately stop for police.
-Officers later tackled him and placed him in a carotid chokehold, a restraint maneuver that restricts bloodflow to the brain.
+Officers later tackled him and placed him in a carotid chokehold, a restraint maneuver that restricts blood flow to the brain.
 Responding paramedics injected him with a powerful sedative, and McClain went into cardiac arrest en route to the hospital.
 He died several days later.

 An unarmed 23-year-old black man died after police stopped him.
 The Colorado governor wants a new probe.